BenKashouris/BenKashouris.github.io/_articles/Diffie_Hellman.md

 ---

 ## What is a Diffie–Hellman key exchange and what is it used for?
 Diffie–Hellman is a cryptographic protocol for the production of a shared secret between two parties.
 Let's say two people, Alice and Bob, want to communicate securely.
 A reasonable first step is that they might want to start with a shared secret because they can use this secret with their communications to make them unreadable.
 At the most basic level, this might be a Vernam cipher, where we bitwise XOR our shared secret with any message.
-In reality, we use something like AES.
+In reality, we use something like AES (Advanced Encryption Standard).
 To learn more about this, research private key encryption.

 ## The Discrete Log Problem
 Diffie–Hellman relies on the discrete log problem, which we introduce: